 Forklifts are the workhorses of the material handling industry.
-A quality forklift is built to last a long time, but unfortunately, they don’t last forever.
-Most equipment owners want to get the most of their equipment, so how do you find the sweet spot in between retiring a forklift too soon or waiting too long?
+A quality forklift lasts a long time, but unfortunately, they don’t last forever.
+Most business owners want to get the most of their equipment, so how do you find the sweet spot in between retiring a forklift too soon or waiting too long?

 Gather the data